AGENDA

 9:30 AM - 10:30 AM EST

-Track 1 - SALON 6: Law Enforcement and Animal Services: Testifying at an Animal Crime Case: What you need to know to do and not to do.
+Track 1: Law Enforcement and Animal Services: Testifying at an Animal Crime Case: What you need to know to do and not to do.

 When court dates are set, charges are filed, and the process begins for your animal crime case.
 Do you have all the details?
 Is evidence documented to support charges and allegations?
 What do you need to file and do?
 Learn what to say and what not to say.
 Learn how to be truthful and ensure success.
 This will help you prepare you to present everything to all involved - judge, jury and defense.